ECAE 7663T Communication Development and Assessment of Young Multilingual Children with and without Special Needs

 30 hours lecture plus conference; 3 credits

 Study of language acquisition, focusing on the development and assessment of multi-lingual infants and young children.
 Examination of theories, research, models and methods regarding multi- language learning. including nonverbal behavior and communication.
 Language disorders in young children and language acquisition problems.
-Assistive technology and augmentative communication devices for enhancing communication with young children Review of collaborations with other professionals, diverse families, early intervention programs, and community organizations along with policy implications.
+Assistive technology and augmentative communication devices for enhancing communication with young children.
+Focus on family-centered practice, evidence-based practice, and collaborations with other professionals, diverse families, early intervention programs, and community organizations.
 Field experiences in a variety of settings including hospitals, home- and center-based early intervention programs, early childhood centers, and inclusive early childhood special education classrooms.

 Prerequisite: Early Childhood and Art Education 7101T and 7102T or permission of the program head.

 The City University reserves the right, because of changing conditions,